Tips For Staying On Track With Keto Diet And Using Olive Oil As Main Source Of Fat

 Saturated Fats

-Saturated fats are usually solid or semi-solid at room temperature and are strongly associated with raised blood cholesterol .
+If a fatty acid has all of the hydrogen atoms it can hold (2 per carbon atom in the chain) and all of the carbon atoms in the chain are linked by single bonds, it is described as saturated.
+Saturated fats are usually solid or semi-solid at room temperature and are strongly associated with raised blood cholesterol.
 This is why nutritionists recommend eating them as little as possible.
 Lard, butter, hard cheeses, whole milk, animal fats and palm and coconut oils all contain high levels of saturated fat.

 If a pair of carbon atoms in the fatty acid chain is linked by a double bond instead of a single bond, the fatty acid is described as monounsaturated.
 Monounsaturated fats tend to be liquid at room temperature.
-Extra virgin olive oil like Morocco Gold is one of the richest sources of monounsaturated fatty acids.
+Extra virgin olive oil, like Morocco Gold, is one of the richest sources of monounsaturated fatty acids.

 Monounsaturated fats, omega-6s in the case of olive oil, are important because they help boost heart health.
 This is important for helping prevent health issues such as cardiovascular disease or stroke.